5 Signs You’re on the Brink of Nurse Burnout

 5 Signs You’re On The Brink Of Nurse Burnout

 As defined by Merriam-Webster, apathy is a "lack of feeling or emotion."

 Dr. Brown explains it from a nurse's perspective: "You now find yourself not caring about what used to be a calling but is now just a job."

-Are you feeling that your patients are just a collection of body parts that you have to clean, treat and observe?
+Do you feel that your patients are just a collection of body parts you have to clean, treat and observe?

 If you no longer see each patient as an individual, you may have lost your compassionate care skills due to nurse burnout.